Last Updated on 11 October 2024 by Cycloscope

 Along the way we saw many trees destroyed, they explained to us that it is the elephants that do it as a “test of strength”.
 What happened before the fences, however, is that the trees had time to regenerate themselves; the elephants migrated to the Zambezi river, on the border between Zambia and Zimbabwe and since this was uncrossable, they returned, crossing Mozambique and back to South Africa: this path took 3 years and in the meantime the trees taken by the elephants grew back.

 Now, because of the fences, the elephant migration takes only three months and the vegetation cannot heal its wounds.
-Another problem the park is facing are the poachers: the locals live with a few euros a day and when someone knocks on the door offering $ 30,000 for those who manage to bring a rhino horn it is not easy to say no. Added to this are often corrupt politicians with economic interests in ivory trafficking, horns and so on.
+Another problem the park is facing is the poachers: the locals live with a few euros a day and when someone knocks on the door offering $ 30,000 for those who manage to bring a rhino horn it is not easy to say no. Added to this are often corrupt politicians with economic interests in ivory trafficking, horns, and so on.

-Our guide suggested the preventive cutting of the rhino horn as a preventive measure, a solution adopted by neighboring Zimbabwe, which decided to anesthetize and cut off the horn to 700 rhinoceros to combat poaching.
+Our guide suggested the preventive cutting of the rhino horn as a preventive measure, a solution adopted by neighboring Zimbabwe, which decided to anesthetize and cut off the horn of 700 rhinoceros to combat poaching.
 In this way, the rhino finds itself without a horn but alive.

-The idea would be to make it a legal trade, at least as long as there is demand from China and Vietnam that attribute miraculous properties to the horn of a rhino.
+The idea would be to make it a legal trade, at least as long as there is demand from China and Vietnam that attributes miraculous properties to the horn of a rhino.
 Properties that obviously do not exist since the horn is made of keratin, like our nails.
 The Zimbabwean solution seems an acceptable one since the horn, like our nails, grows again.

-Several African countries are also calling for the legalization of the ivory trade, apparently elephants are in excess of the space granted to them by man, you can learn more here.
+Several African countries are also calling for the legalization of the ivory trade, apparently, elephants are in excess of the space granted to them by man, you can learn more here.

 It goes without saying though that the only mammal that is actually in supernumerary is us and that, in our opinion, all these ideas are nothing but ways to preserve and justify human stupidity, but as long as there won’t be a global cultural evolution, we still need to keep the big animals in existence.